marcglasberg/asyncredux.com/static/landing-page-md/overview-react.md

 // Here, the state is a number const store = createStore<number>({initialState: 1});

-// Here, the state is a plain JS object const store = createStore({initialState: {name: 'Mary', age: 25}});
+// Here, the state is a plain JavaScript object const store = createStore({initialState: {name: 'Mary', age: 25}});

 // Here, the state is an ES6 class object